Contracts & Legal

-Simplified Acquisition Procedures (SAP) (FAR Part 13.3) are designed for the purchase of relatively simple supply or service requirements.
+Simplified Acquisition Procedures (SAP) (FAR Part 13 / DFARS Part 213) are designed for the purchase of relatively simple supply or service requirements.
 It is a contracting method that seeks to reduce the amount of work the government must undertake to evaluate an offer.
-SAP is supposed to be used to the maximum extent practicable for all purchases of supplies or services not exceeding the simplified acquisition threshold (SAT) (FAR Part 2.101).
+SAP is supposed to be used to the maximum extent practicable for all purchases of supplies or services not exceeding the Simplified Acquisition Threshold (SAT) (FAR Part 2.101).
+As of 2022, the SAT is $250,000.

 Definition: Simplified Acquisition Procedures (SAP) are government procurement procedures that aim to reduce the administrative burden and time of awarding procurements below a certain dollar threshold.